Oppo Enco Free 4

 • Both products have passive noise reduction.

-• Both products have an 11 mm driver unit size.
+• Both products use an 11 mm driver unit size.

 • Both products have a battery level indicator.